SamsonOrodele/M1-Motorway-Traffic-Analysis/README.md

 - `z` = z-score
 - `P` = population proportion

-The desired confidence level is 95%; this means that 95% of the time, the actual population is expected to be acquired (Eridon and Mishler, 2020).
-This consequently means that the margin of error is 5% or 0.05, representing the degree of uncertainty in the sampling (Eridon and Mishler, 2020).
+The desired confidence level is 95%; this means that 95% of the time, the actual population is expected to be acquired .
+This consequently means that the margin of error is 5% or 0.05, representing the degree of uncertainty in the sampling .
 The z-score corresponding to 0.95 in the standard typical distribution table is 1.96.

 The default sample size can be calculated by:
 Sample size = ((z^2 * p * (1 - p)) / e^2) / (1 + (z^2 * p * (1 - p)) / (N * e^2))